ybertot/coq/doc/sphinx/proof-engine/tactics.rst

       Qed.

 .. note::
-   (qualid term 1 … term n ) must be a correct full application of qualid.
+   :n:`(@qualid {+ @term})` must be a correct full application of :n:`@qualid`.
 In particular, the rules for implicit arguments are the same as usual.
-For example use @qualid if you want to write implicit arguments explicitly.
+For example use :n:`@qualid` if you want to write implicit arguments explicitly.

 .. note::
-   Parentheses over qualid…term n are mandatory.
+   Parentheses over :n:`@qualid {+ @term}` are mandatory.

 .. note::
-   functional induction (f x1 x2 x3) is actually a wrapper for induction x1, x2, x3, (f x1 x2 x3) using qualid followed by a cleaning
+   :n:`functional induction (f x1 x2 x3)` is actually a wrapper for
+   :n:`induction x1, x2, x3, (f x1 x2 x3) using @qualid` followed by a cleaning
-   phase, where qualid is the induction principle registered for f (by the Function (see Section `2.3`_) or Functional Scheme (see Section `13.2`_) command) corresponding to the sort of the goal.
-Therefore functional induction may fail if the induction scheme qualid is not defined.
-See also Section `2.3`_ for the function terms accepted by Function.
+   phase, where :n:`@qualid` is the induction principle registered for :g:`f` (by the ``Function`` (see :ref:`TODO-2.3-Advancedrecursivefunctions`) or ``Functional Scheme`` (see :ref:`TODO-13.2-Generationofinductionschemeswithfunctionalscheme`) command) corresponding to the sort of the goal.
+Therefore ``functional induction`` may fail if the induction scheme :n:`@qualid` is not defined.
+See also :ref:`TODO-2.3-Advancedrecursivefunctions` for the function terms accepted by ``Function``.

 .. note::
-   There is a difference between obtaining an induction scheme for a function by using Function (see Section `2.3`_) and by using Functional Scheme after a normal definition usingFixpoint or Definition.
-See `2.3`_ for details.
+   There is a difference between obtaining an induction scheme for a function by using :g:`Function` (see :ref:`TODO-2.3-Advancedrecursivefunctions`) and by using :g:`Functional Scheme` after a normal definition using :g:`Fixpoint` or :g:`Definition`.
+See :ref:`TODO-2.3-Advancedrecursivefunctions` for details.

-See also: `2.3`_,`13.2`_,`13.2`_,8.14.1
+See also: :ref:`TODO-2.3-Advancedrecursivefunctions`
+  :ref:`TODO-13.2-Generationofinductionschemeswithfunctionalscheme`
+  :tacn:`inversion`

-.. exn:: Cannot find induction information on qualid
+.. exn:: Cannot find induction information on @qualid
 .. exn:: Not the right number of induction arguments

-.. tacv:: functional induction (qualid term 1 … term n ) as disj_conj_intro_pattern using term m+1 with bindings_list
+.. tacv:: functional induction (@qualid {+ @term}) as @disj_conj_intro_pattern using @term with @bindings_list

-   Similarly to Induction and elim (see Section 8.5.2), this allows giving explicitly the name of the introduced variables, the induction principle, and the values of dependent premises of the elimination scheme, including *predicates* for mutual induction when qualid is part of a mutually recursive definition.
+   Similarly to :tacn:`induction` and :tacn:`elim`, this allows giving explicitly the name of the introduced variables, the induction principle, and the values of dependent premises of the elimination scheme, including *predicates* for mutual induction when :n:`@qualid` is part of a mutually recursive definition.

 .. tacn:: discriminate @term
    :name: discriminate

-This tactic proves any goal from an assumption stating that two structurally different terms of an inductive set are equal.
-For example, from (S (S O))=(S O) we can derive by absurdity any proposition.
+   This tactic proves any goal from an assumption stating that two structurally different :n:`@terms` of an inductive set are equal.
+For example, from :g:`(S (S O))=(S O)` we can derive by absurdity any proposition.

-The argument term is assumed to be a proof of a statement of conclusion term 1 = term 2 with term 1 andterm 2 being elements of an inductive set.
-To build the proof, the tactic traverses the normal forms 3 ofterm 1 and term 2 looking for a couple of subterms u and w (u subterm of the normal form of term 1 andw subterm of the normal form of term 2 ), placed at the same positions and whose head symbols are two different constructors.
+   The argument :n:`@term` is assumed to be a proof of a statement of conclusion :n:`@term = @term` with the two terms being elements of an inductive set.
+To build the proof, the tactic traverses the normal forms of the terms looking for a couple of subterms :g:`u` and :g:`w` (:g:`u` subterm of the normal form of :n:`@term` and :g:`w` subterm of the normal form of :n:`@term`), placed at the same positions and whose head symbols are two different constructors.
 If such a couple of subterms exists, then the proof of the current goal is completed, otherwise the tactic fails.

 .. note::
-   The syntax discriminate ident can be used to refer to a hypothesis quantified in the goal.
-In this case, the quantified hypothesis whose name is ident is first introduced in the local context using intros until ident.
+   The syntax :n:`discriminate @ident` can be used to refer to a hypothesis quantified in the goal.
+In this case, the quantified hypothesis whose name is :n:`@ident` is first introduced in the local context using :n:`intros until @ident`.

 .. exn:: No primitive equality found
 .. exn:: Not a discriminable equality

-**Variants:**
+.. tacv:: discriminate @num

-#. discriminate numThis does the same thing as intros until num
-   followed bydiscriminate ident where ident is the identifier for the last introduced hypothesis.
+   This does the same thing as :n:`intros until @num` followed by :n:`discriminate @ident` where :n:`@ident` is the identifier for the last introduced hypothesis.

+.. tacv:: discriminate @term with @bindings_list

-#. discriminate term with bindings_listThis does the same thing as
-   discriminate term but using the given bindings to instantiate parameters or hypotheses of term.
+   This does the same thing as :n:`discriminate @term` but using the given bindings to instantiate parameters or hypotheses of :n:`@term`.

-#. ediscriminate num ediscriminate term [with bindings_list]This works
+.. tacv:: ediscriminate @num
+.. tacv:: ediscriminate @term {? with @bindings_list}

-   the same as discriminate but if the type of term, or the type of the hypothesis referred to by num, has uninstantiated parameters, these parameters are left as existential variables.
+   This works the same as ``discriminate`` but if the type of :n:`@term`, or the type of the hypothesis referred to by :n:`@num`, has uninstantiated parameters, these parameters are left as existential variables.

+.. tacv:: discriminate

-#. discriminateThis behaves like discriminate ident if ident is the
-   name of an hypothesis to which discriminate is applicable; if the current goal is of the form term 1 <> term 2 , this behaves as intro ident; discriminate ident.
-Error message: No discriminable equalities
+   This behaves like :n:`discriminate @ident` if ident is the name of an hypothesis to which ``discriminate`` is applicable; if the current goal is of the form :n:`@term <> @term`, this behaves as :n:`intro @ident; discriminate @ident`.

+   .. exn:: No discriminable equalities

 .. tacn:: injection @term
    :name: injection

-The injection tactic exploits the property that constructors of inductive types are injective, i.e. that if c is a constructor of an inductive type and c t 1 and c t 2 are equal then t 1 and t 2 are equal too.
+   The injection tactic exploits the property that constructors of inductive types are injective, i.e. that if :g:`c` is a constructor of an inductive type and :g:`c t`:sub:`1` and :g:`c t`:sub:`2` are equal then :g:`t`:sub:`1` and :g:`t`:sub:`2` are equal too.

-If term is a proof of a statement of conclusionterm 1 = term 2 , then injection applies the injectivity of constructors as deep as possible to derive the equality of all the subterms of term 1 and term 2 at positions where term 1 and term 2 start to differ.
-For example, from (S p, S n) = (q, S (S m) we may derive S p = q and n = S m.
-For this tactic to work, term 1 andterm 2 should be typed with an inductive type and they should be neither convertible, nor having a different head constructor.
-If these conditions are satisfied, the tactic derives the equality of all the subterms of term 1 andterm 2 at positions where they differ and adds them as antecedents to the conclusion of the current goal.
+   If :n:`@term` is a proof of a statement of conclusion :n:`@term = @term`, then ``injection`` applies the injectivity of constructors as deep as possible to derive the equality of all the subterms of :n:`@term` and :n:`@term` at positions where the terms start to differ.
+For example, from :g:`(S p, S n) = (q, S (S m))` we may derive :g:`S p = q` and :g:`n = S m`.
+For this tactic to work, the terms should be typed with an inductive type and they should be neither convertible, nor having a different head constructor.
+If these conditions are satisfied, the tactic derives the equality of all the subterms at positions where they differ and adds them as antecedents to the conclusion of the current goal.

 .. example::